Key Considerations when Decommissioning a Data Centre

 Also, your ITAD provider will require suitable power and space to operate their equipment which may be compromised if other workers are allowed on-site to re-work the building.
 Therefore, it is important to work with a provider which understands the health and safety elements of such a job.

-In summary, decommissioning a data centre is a relatively new process which requires a unique set of skills, experience, manpower and scalability.
+In summary, decommissioning a data center is a relatively new process which requires a unique set of skills, experience, manpower, and scalability.
 Failure to hire such an ITAD provider will seriously expose your company from a regulatory perspective.

 However, by hiring an experience ITAD provider with a proven track record, you will mitigate the risks and your transition from private servers to a cloud provider will run smoothly.

-Most importantly, your old data centre will rest in peace and will not come back to haunt you.
+Most importantly, your old data center will rest in peace and will not come back to haunt you.